-Over 100 Cities across Europe and beyond (Japan, Mexico, Canada) are now embracing the principles of intercultural integration and using the Intercultural cities tools.
-Cities participating in the Intercultural cities programme enjoy the advice of leading international experts and privileged access to the Intercultural cities tools, and engage in intensive exchanges with other cities through thematic events and study visits.
-Member cities benefit from the international exposure and credibility of the Council of Europe and the support of the European Union which is a partner to the programme.
+Over 150 Cities across Europe and beyond (Australia, Canada, Israel, Japan, Mexico, Morocco, Republic of Korea, and the United States) are now embracing the principles of intercultural integration and using the ICC tools.
+Cities participating in the ICC programme enjoy the advice of leading international experts and privileged access to the ICC tools, and engage in intensive exchanges with other cities through thematic events and study visits.
+Moreover, member cities benefit from the international exposure and credibility of the Council of Europe.

-The Intercultural cities network is suitable for cities of at least 30 000 inhabitants with a significant level of diversity, whose leadership is strongly committed to making diversity an advantage in city-making and who are ready to invest political capital, time and resources in the programme.
+The international ICC network, one of the main tools of the ICC programme, is most suitable for cities of at least 30 000 inhabitants with a significant level of diversity (but smaller cities may be admitted too), whose leadership is strongly committed to making diversity an advantage in city-making and who are ready to invest political capital, time and resources in the implementation of the programme.

 How to join the network

-- An expert visit takes place (2 experts, 1 Council of Europe representative) meet city officials and a wide range of local stakeholders in order to confirm INDEX results and make an in-depth “diagnosis" of the city’s achievements and needs in relation to intercultural policies and governance.
+Following this, an expert visit takes place (at least 1 expert and a Council of Europe representative) to meet city officials and a wide range of local stakeholders in order to confirm Intercultural Cities Index results and make an in-depth “diagnosis" of the city’s achievements and needs in relation to intercultural policies and governance.
 The visit results in a report (intercultural profile) which is the basis of subsequent work with the city.

 What do member cities do?

 Following the accession process, member cities set up an intercultural support group and start the process of reviewing different urban policies from an intercultural perspective, re-shaping them and integrating them into a comprehensive policy strategy.
 Detailed guidelines for this process are provided in the Step-by-step Guide to Buidling the Intercultural City.